dbos-inc/dbos-docs/docs/tutorials/authentication-authorization.md

 }
 ```

-At runtime, before running an operation, Operon verifies that the operation context contains an authenticated role listed in its required roles.
+At runtime, before running an operation, DBOS verifies that the operation context contains an authenticated role listed in its required roles.
 For exceptions, requiring more or less privilege than the default, you can specify [`@RequiredRole`](../api-reference/decorators#requiredrole) at the method level

 ```javascript